Isabella of France: Fall of Gaveston: 1308–1312

 Isabella was able to come to an understanding with her husband's first favourite Piers Gaveston, shown here lying dead at the feet of Guy de Beauchamp, in a 15th-century representation.

 Edward was an unusual character by medieval standards.
 Edward looked the part of a Plantagenet king: he was tall, athletic, and wildly popular at the beginning of his reign.
 However, he rejected most of the traditional pursuits of a king for the period – jousting, hunting and warfare – and instead enjoyed music, poetry and rural crafts.
 Furthermore, there is the question of Edward's sexuality in a period when homosexuality was considered a serious crime, but there is no direct evidence of his sexual orientation.
 Contemporary chroniclers made much of his close affinity with a succession of male favourites.
 Some condemned Edward for loving them "beyond measure" and "uniquely", others explicitly referring to an "illicit and sinful union".
 Nonetheless, Isabella bore four children by Edward, leading some historians to believe that Edward's affairs with his male favourites were platonic, despite Isabella's complaints of whose bed he visited.

 When Isabella first arrived in England following her marriage, her husband was already involved with Piers Gaveston, an "arrogant, ostentatious" soldier, with a "reckless and headstrong" personality that appealed to Edward.
 Isabella, then aged twelve, was effectively sidelined by the pair.
-Edward chose to sit with Gaveston rather than Isabella at their wedding celebration, causing grave offence to her uncles Louis, Count of Évreux, and Charles, Count of Valois, and then refused to grant her either her own lands or her own household.
+Edward chose to sit with Gaveston rather than Isabella at their coronation, causing grave offense to her uncles Louis, Count of Évreux, and Charles, Count of Valois, and then refused to grant her either her own lands or her own household.
 Edward also gave Gaveston Isabella's own jewelry, which he wore publicly.
 Isabella complained to her father that Gaveston took her place next to Edward II, she received insufficient funds and Edward visited Gaveston's bed more than hers.
-It took the intervention of Isabella's father, Philip IV before Edward began to provide for her more appropriately.
+It took the intervention of Isabella's father, Philip IV, before Edward began to provide for her more appropriately.